WeaponLord: Development

 The game's lead designers James Goddard and Dave Winstead had previously worked for Capcom.
 Goddard was co-designer and U.S. producer of Street Fighter II: Champion Edition and Street Fighter II: Hyper Fighting and designed the character Dee Jay for Super Street Fighter II, and Winstead had worked on Super Street Fighter II Turbo.
-Both had extensive fighting game tournament experience and wanted to cater to dedicated fans of the genre with Weaponlord.
+Both had extensive fighting game tournament experience and wanted to cater to dedicated fans of the genre with WeaponLord.
 They also wanted to optimize the game for the slow dial-up connections of the XBAND service, timing parry animations and character turnaround time to account for lag.
 To achieve the creative control they needed to create such a game, they left Capcom to join Namco.
 There they took over a project led by Ken Lobb codenamed "Melee", a four-player brawler, and redirected it into the one-on-one fighter they had in mind.

 The decision to make the game weapons-based stemmed from Goddard's fascination with Conan the Barbarian.
 The characters and their fighting poses were sketched by Alvin Cardona.

 Visual Concepts had an incredibly tight schedule to complete the game, and the decision to add a Genesis version came later into the development cycle than most other multi-platform titles.
 Steve Chiang, the game's co-designer and chief programmer of the SNES version, wrote an in-house tool called "Hero" which the team used to hand-tune the collision frame by frame.
 Comic book artist Simon Bisley provided the cover art and the game's logo; the game was the only title to display the XBAND logo on its box.
 The development team worked closely with XBAND representatives to ensure that the game would not suffer from lag when being played online.

 Due to the large size of the character sprites, the team could not include more than seven characters without exceeding space limitations.
 To compensate for the relatively small character selection, they gave each character an unusually large number of moves.
 The character sprites were hand drawn pixel-by-pixel on a computer, a common graphics technique which was at the time becoming overshadowed by newer techniques such as polygonal modeling and digitized sprites.
 The backgrounds were painted by a freelance artist, then scanned into a computer and retouched in Adobe Photoshop.

 Zarak was the only character in the game to feature his own signature fatality, although rumors persist that other characters have unique finishing moves as well.
-It was originally intended for all of the characters to have a unique death combo but due to the apparent rush to get Weaponlord out the door, only Zarak's was completed.
+It was originally intended for all of the characters to have a unique death combo but due to the apparent rush to finish the game, only Zarak's was completed.

 During playtesting, Visual Concepts sent a new version of the game to Namco's testing department at least three times a week.
 Following the traditional playtest, Goddard and Winstead arranged to have Weaponlord installed in an arcade cabinet in the Golfland in Sunnyvale, California in order to get direct player reactions.